 Graduate Boren Fellowship

 The Graduate Boren Fellowship program is also an initiative of the National Security Education Program (NSEP).
-Though, this Boren award funds graduate students the opportunity to pursue language study as well as porpose supplemental elements to their program, such as an unpaid academic internship, enrolled or audited courses, or research related to the students graduate theses or dissertation.
+This award funds graduate students the opportunity to pursue language study as well as to propose supplemental elements to their program, such as an unpaid academic internship, enrolled or audited courses, or research related to the student's graduate thesis or dissertation.

 Maximum Graduate Fellowship awards are $12,500 for 12-24 weeks; $25,000 for 25-53 weeks.

 Boren Fellows have the option to apply for up to $12,000 for domestic summer intensive language courses.
 If requested, the maximum total combined domestic and overseas award amount is $30,000.

 In exchange for funding, Boren Scholars and Fellows commit to working in the federal service for at least one year after graduation.
 The Boren service requirement stipulates that award recipients work in the federal government in positions with national security responsibilities; the duration of the service requirement is equal to the duration of assistance provided under the program, but in no case less than one year.
 The Boren Awards employ a broad definition of national security, recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including: sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.

 To be eligible, applicants must be U.S. citizens.